m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/accessing-the-domain/external-clients.md

 `<BEA-111015> <The commit operation for transaction BEA1-0000993203DB6CDB7DE9 timed out after 30 seconds.>`

-With additional JTA debugging turned on using the Java system property `-Dweblogic.debug.DebugJTA2PC=true`, messages, such as the following, confirms that the failed transaction is caused by transaction participants not being able to reach the transaction coordinator:
+With additional JTA debugging turned on using the Java system property `-Dweblogic.debug.DebugJTA2PC=true`, messages, such as the following, confirm that the failed transaction is caused by transaction participants not being able to reach the transaction coordinator:

 `...<startPrepare FAILED javax.transaction.SystemException: Could not obtain coordinator at managed-server1+domain1-managed-server1:8001+domain1+t3+...`